 Historical Cost

-If a sold holding still appears, check whether the sale date is after the range end or whether Hide sold instruments is off.
+If a sold holding still appears, confirm whether the sale date is inside the selected range.

-Switch to All Time to confirm your full history and quantities at zero for closed positions (only applies on reports that include the Date Range Selector).
+If needed, switch to All Time to confirm the full visible history on pages that use the Date Range Selector.